opencast/opencast.github.io/roadmap.md

 * Metrics API to enable autoscaling in cloud environments
 * Infrastructure as Code (IaC) scripts for Amazon Web Services.
 * Integration Paella into the annotation tool
-* Streaming support for the annotation tool using the current video.js player.
+* Streaming support for the annotation tool using the current video.js player
 * Update Paella documentation
 * Shibboleth login handler
 * Remove Search service dependency from the Annotation tool
 * Additional configuration items around video publication settings
 * Implement URL signing service to allow third-party systems to authorize their users
-* Implement MS Excel export of schedule data
+* Implement MS Excel export of Annotation tool data

 ## 12+ Months